 - Is there a use in the world for interesting computing architectures outside of GPUs?

 - Would a programming language providing "first class" PEGs be substantially more useful than languages that only provide regexes?

 - Can we create a market for affordable hardware that respects individual freedoms?

 - Can I better align my paying work with my values?

 Aligning Work with Values

 I come from a background where you are grateful for whatever work you can find.
-I realize having your work align with your values is a first world problem, and that if all I manage to do with my life is keep a roof over my family's head and provide opportunities for my children to grow up happy and healthy (and hopefully follow their dreams), then I will be satisfied.
-But in the meantime, I will continue to strive to make my work meaningful.
+I realize having your work align with your values is a first world problem, and that if all I manage to do with my life is keep a roof over my family's head and provide opportunities for my children to grow up happy and healthy (and hopefully follow their dreams), then I should be satisfied.
+I try to practice gratitude, and in the meantime, I will continue to strive to make my work meaningful.

 "Don't ask yourself what the world needs.
 Ask yourself what makes you come alive and then go do that.
 Because what the world needs is people who have come alive."